-In addition to the flycatcher, La Digue is home to several rare endemic species.
-As with many Seychelles islands, there’s a significant population of giant Aldabra Island tortoises.
-I peddled by several tortoises crossing the bicycle route.
+In addition to the Flycatcher, La Digue is home to several rare endemic species.
+As with many Seychelles islands, there’s a significant population of Aldabra Island tortoises.
+I peddled by several tortoises as they crossed the bicycle route in slow motion.
 Coconut crabs and a variety of geckos, bats, and tropical birds – fodys, sunbirds, terns – occupy the island.

 Green sea turtles live on the edges of La Digue’s coral reefs, and butterfly fish, eagle rays, and moray eels flourish there.
 I didn’t snorkel on La Digue, but while snorkeling near Cerf Island saw colorful fish, eels, and a small, beautiful blacktip reef shark.

 “Animals that traditionally live on La Digue are threatened by those introduced by human inhabitants.
 The rat population was probably the first animal brought to the Seychelles.
 Rats quickly caused extinction of many birds by eating their eggs and disturbing delicate nests.
 Dogs and cats were less of a menace.”